 We are rooted in the United Church of Canada with an abundance of members who are committed to embracing and promoting values of inclusion and peace, social justice, global awareness and environmental stewardship.
-We have an active LNGO committee to engage the congregation to these ends.
-We are non dogmatic, interested in engaging in faith conversations and encouraging one another to explore faith together.
+We have an active LNGO (Outreach) committee to engage the congregation to these ends.
 Our community is more interested in conversations and dialogue than in creeds or dogmas.
+We are committed to engaging in faith conversations and encouraging one another to explore faith together.

 We see our mission as threefold: as a Worshipping Community, an Arts Hub and a Community Gathering space.
 As such, we strive to deepen our relationship with God spiritually and theologically.
-We have an active Spiritual Practices Group, a Book Club, and new in 2019, we have begun small House Church meetings.
+Our mission has led to an active Spiritual Practices Group, a Book Club, and small House Church meetings.
 We welcome approximately 150 people weekly to Doors Open for Music as well as hosting other concerts and recitals.
-Our building is well-used, with approximately 70,000 visits a year from diverse groups.
-In 2018 we moved forward on all of these goals.
-Please see our 2018 annual report.
+Our building is well used, with approximately 70,000 visits a year from diverse groups.

-We celebrate our hospitality through an open invitation to all to explore their Christian faith in diverse ways.
+We officially became an affirming ministry in May 2022, and continue to celebrate our hospitality through an open invitation to all to explore their Christian faith in diverse ways.